Put your compassionate nature to good use by studying for a career in health care

 - BSBWOR301 - Organise personal work priorities and development

-Training is delivered 2 days a week (excluding public holidays and school holidays) in a blended model (Zoom and face to face) and is delivered between a 26 to 30-week model.
+Training is delivered 2 days a week (excluding public holidays and school holidays) in a blended model (Zoom and face to face) and is delivered over a 30 week model.
 Speak to one of our team members to confirm the duration of the upcoming intake.

 View our course calendar to see upcoming intakes for this course.

 This training is delivered with Victorian and Commonwealth Government Funding for eligible individuals.

 Victorian residents may be eligible for government subsidised training in Victoria under the Skills First Funding Program.

 Eligibility exemptions and/or fee waivers may be available to:

 - Skills First Youth Access Initiative.